-Our center offers numerous opportunities to help students go into research and medical fields.
-We do this through our student award programs, which are discussed below.
-Also below are links to other institutions’ opportunities for students.
+Our center offers numerous opportunities to help students work towards careers in research and medicine.
+We do this through special activities and through award programs, which are discussed below.
+We've also included links to websites about other institutions’ student research opportunities.

 This video of undergraduate cancer researcher and survivor Andrew Satterlee, discussing his personal and scientific fight against cancer, demonstrates what a Johnson Cancer Research Center lab experience can do for students.